-Per the 7/30/2020 Texas Vendor Drug Program (VDP) Preferred Drug List (PDL), generic oseltamivir (Tamiflu) capsules are preferred, while brand Tamiflu capsules are non-preferred.
-Both generic oseltamivir and brand Tamiflu oral suspension are covered as a preferred medication on the Texas Medicaid formulary.
+Per the July 27, 2023 Texas Vendor Drug Program (VDP) Preferred Drug List (PDL), generic oseltamivir (Tamiflu) capsules and oral suspension are preferred, while brand Tamiflu capsules and oral suspension are non-preferred.

-Antiviral Agent Activity Against Use Recommended For Not Recommended For Children Adults Duration Adverse Events Oral Tamiflu (oseltamivir) Influenza A and B Treatment (5 days) Any age N/A If younger than 1 year: • 3 mg/kg/dose twice daily If 1 year or older, dose varies by child's weight: • 15 kg or less, the dose is 30 mg twice a day • >15 to 23 kg, the dose is 45 mg twice a day • >23 to 40 kg, the dose is 60 mg twice a day • >40 kg, the dose is 75 mg twice a day 75 mg twice daily Recommended duration for antiviral treatment is 5 days for oseltamivir Adverse events: nausea, vomiting.
+Antiviral Agent Activity Against Use Recommended For Not Recommended For Children Adults Duration Adverse Events Tamiflu® (oseltamivir) Influenza A and B Treatment (5 days) Any age N/A 2 weeks to 1 year old: 3 mg/kg/dose twice daily If 1 year or older, dose varies by child's weight: 15 kg or less, the dose is 30 mg twice a day >15 to 23 kg, the dose is 45 mg twice a day >23 to 40 kg, the dose is 60 mg twice a day >40 kg, the dose is 75 mg twice a day a day 75 mg twice daily Recommended duration for antiviral treatment is 5 days for oseltamivir Adverse events: nausea, vomiting.